moyernwentworth/Lazy-Birder/README.md

 # Step-1: set-up (disregard if connecting to existing project)
 - Create 3 google cloud storage buckets, called input, pre-process and processed
 	- pick on time zone
-- Create 2 python 3.7 google cloud functions (we'll fill later)
+- Create 2 python 3.7 google cloud functions (we'll fill later) (4gb < of mem)
 	- trigger one on upload to input bucket
 	- trigger one on upload to pre-processed bucket

 # Step-2: Setting-up Raspbery-Pi
 - Wire in components and attach camera
 	- have to enable SSH and camera module in rasp.config
+	- wire PIR sensor to gpio 4 and 5v and ground
 - Boot up latest version of Raspbery-Pi OS
 - Set-up wifi
 	- SSH into Raspbery-Pi